 You will need to check for any pending items, including outstanding transactions.
 If your account is overdrawn and has a negative balance, you will not be able to close it until the overdue amount is settled.

 Once all transactions are cleared, you can proceed to transfer any remaining balance from your old bank account to your new account or withdraw it.
 Keep in mind that if you transfer funds to your new account, the money might take some time to transfer.

 Once these preliminary steps have been completed, it is time to proceed forward with the account closure.

 Actually closing the account is pretty easy, but before taking the plunge and closing your old account, it might be worth double-checking to ensure that you didn’t miss anything.

-Make sure all payments and deposits are correctly being routed to the new account to avoid any late payment fees or missing a paycheck.
+Make sure all payments and deposits are correctly routed to the new account to avoid any late payment fees or missing a paycheck.

 Close the Account Online or In-Person

-Check to see if you can close the bank account online through the mobile app or website, which can make the process much quicker and less awkward.
+Check to see if you can close the bank account online through the mobile banking app or website, which can make the process much quicker and less awkward.

 Keep in mind that not all banks handle this the same way.
 While some banks might very well allow you to close the account online through their app, others might require you to send a written request or fill out a special form.